DataDog/IntegrationTemplate/README.md

 # DEPRECATION NOTICE
 This repository is no longer active.
-Creation of new Datadog integrations should follow the official [documentation pages](https://docs.datadoghq.com/developers/integrations/new_check_howto/?tab=configurationtemplate)
+Creation of new Datadog integrations should follow the instructions laid out in the [integration documentation](https://docs.datadoghq.com/developers/integrations/new_check_howto/?tab=configurationtemplate).

 # Datadog Integration Tile Template